jacob-hein/Predicting-unemployment-rates-with-Twitter-sentiment/README.md

 As an example, consider the news tweets in three different weeks of 2020 for New York containing the twitter handle of Governor Andrew Cuomo ([@NYGovCuomo](https://twitter.com/NYGovCuomo)):
 ![Wordclouds](wordclouds.PNG)

-The TextBlot sentiment analysis lexicon was used to compute sentiment scores representing the general sentiment towards the governor in each state.
+The TextBlob sentiment analysis lexicon was used to compute sentiment scores representing the general sentiment towards the governor in each state.

 ### All time-series data
 The weekly US unemployment rates and covid-19 data was scraped from [Worldometer](https://www.worldometers.info/coronavirus/usa/) and the [United States Department of Labor](https://oui.doleta.gov/unemploy/claims.asp).
 The heatmap below represents the data from the first week of **April, 2020**: